 The Fund applies an aggregate fee arrangement whereby it shall apply a cap on certain fees and expenses.
 Accordingly, the Administrator and Depositary shall each be paid annual fees which, in aggregate, shall not exceed 0.15% of the Net Asset Value of the Fund per annum (subject to an aggregate minimum fee of \$189,000).
 Such fees shall be calculated and accrued on each Dealing Day and paid monthly in arrears.
 The pro rata share of the Director's fees, the Manager's fees, auditor fees and company secretarial fees are also captured within this aggregate fee.
+This aggregate fee will be borne by all Shareholders in proportion to their shareholding, with the exception of the holders of UK DC Class Shares (unhedged) which shall only bear their portion of an amount that shall not exceed 0.10% of the Net Asset Value of the Fund.
+The Investment Manager shall discharge the remainder of the proportion of any such aggregate fee attributable to the UK DC Class Shares (unhedged) out of its own assets.
 The Investment Manager may discharge additional fees of the Administrator, Depositary, the Manager or the Directors, auditors or company secretary relating to the Fund out of its own assets.

 Any fee received by the Distributor out of the assets of the Fund shall be at normal commercial rates.
-The Distributor shall also be entitled to be repaid all of its reasonably incurred expenses and fees of any duly appointed sub-distributors (such fees to be at normal commercial rates) out of the assets of the Fund, or by the Investment Manager in its discretion out of the Investment Management Fee.
+The Distributor shall also be entitled to be repaid all of its reasonably incurred expenses and fees of any duly appointed sub-distributors (such fees to be at normal commercial rates) out of the assets of the Fund.
+The Investment Manager may discharge all or a portion of the fees of the Distributor and any sub-distributors out of its own assets; provided that for the B Class Shares, the Investment Manager shall not pay for any of such fees to any sub-distributor, adviser or intermediary (other than the Distributor) who distributes or recommends the B Class Shares.